Where is my neighborhood fire station?

 How do I dispose of hazardous waste/liquids?

 Paints, solvents, computers, televisions, fuels and some other materials are considered hazardous waste, and should never be thrown away with normal refuse.
-For more information on what constitutes hazardous waste and appropriate disposal of such items, see the King County Local Hazardous Waste Management Program website.
+The King County Local Hazardous Waste Management Program offers more information on what constitutes hazardous waste and appropriate disposal of such items.

 How do I dispose of LP Gas tanks?